Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Introduction

-Now the Subdivision Construction applies to a stable map $f$ from $\X$ onto $\F_i$, constructing the finite modal space $\F'$ as follows.
-As $\F_i$ is finite, the map $f$ can be seen as a division of $\X$ into finitely many regions by considering preimages of each point in $\F_i$.
-We make this division finer by subdividing each region into more pieces.
-This is why we name the construction \emph{Subdivision}.
-We will carry out this process point by point.
-For a point $s$ in $\F_i$, we divide the preimage $f^{-1}(s)$ into finitely many subregions, and then replace the point $s$ with the corresponding number of points, yielding a finite modal space $\F_s'$.
-Additionally, the construction induces a map from $\X$ to $\F_s'$ modifying $f$ in sending each subregion to the corresponding point, and a map from $\F_s'$ to $\F_i$ identifying the new points with $s$.
-This constitutes one step of the construction.
+The Subdivision Construction starts from a stable map $f$ from $\X$ onto $\F_i$, and constructs a finite modal space $\F'$ by refining the finite quotient represented by $f$.
+Since $\F_i$ is finite, the map $f$ divides $\X$ into finitely many regions, namely the preimages $f^{-1}(w)$ for $w \in \F_i$.
+The construction makes this division finer by subdividing each preimage into finitely many subregions.
+This motivates the name \emph{Subdivision Construction}.
+The construction proceeds point by point.
+For a point $w \in \F_i$, we divide the preimage $f^{-1}(w)$ into finitely many subregions, replace the point $w$ by names for these subregions, and obtain a finite modal space $\F'_w$.
+The construction also induces a map from $\X$ to $\F'_w$, which agrees with $f$ except for $f^{-1}(w)$ and sends each point in a subregion to the corresponding name, together with a map from $\F'_w$ to $\F_i$ that identifies all these names with $w$.
+This is how the construction works at the point $w$.

 Let the \emph{rank} of a point in $\F_i$ be the length of the longest path starting at that point.
-In practice, we will start the construction with points in $\F_i$ with the rank 0, namely dead ends in $\F_i$, and proceed inductively according to the rank.
-Points in $\F_i$ with the infinite rank will be left as they are.
-In the end, we obtain a finite modal space $\F'$, a surjective map $f': \X \surj \F'$, and a surjective map $g: \F' \surj \F_i$ such that the following diagram commutes.
+In practice, the construction starts with the points of rank $1$, namely the dead ends in $\F_i$, and proceeds inductively according to rank.
+Points of infinite rank are left unchanged.
+After finitely many steps, we obtain a finite modal space $\F'$, a surjective map $f':\X \to \F'$, and a surjective map $g:\F' \to \F_i$ such that the following diagram commutes.

-A detailed description of the properties of $\F'$, $f$, and $g$ is presented in \Cref{4: Lem main}.
-It turns out that $g$ is stable and satisfies CDC for $\D_i$, and in certain cases, with the help of $f'$, we can show that $\F' \models L$.
+The precise properties of $\F'$, $f'$, and $g$ are stated in \Cref{4: Lem main}.
+It turns out that in certain cases, as will be demonstrated in \Cref{Sec 4}, we can show that $\F' \models L$.
 It follows that $L$ has the fmp, as discussed in the previous paragraph.
-This scheme of applying the Subdivision Construction to establish the fmp is summarized as \Cref{4: Thm main scheme}.
+This general scheme of applying the Subdivision Construction to establish the fmp is formulated as \Cref{4: Thm main scheme}.